 The EAU offers a wide range of events and courses to interact with the best specialists in the field of urology.
 The Annual EAU Congress is the largest urology-related event in the world where you can network with like-minded professionals.

 Our journal, European Urology, has been a prestigious urological forum for over 35 years, and is currently read by more than 20,000 urologists.
-It is one of the most widely-cited medical journals in the world and, with an impact factor of 12.48, leading in its field.
+It is one of the most widely-cited medical journals in the world and, with an impact factor of 18.728, leading in its field.
 Members have free access to full-text articles.
+Members also have access to European Urology Focus and European Urology Oncology.

 For almost 40 years the EAU has addressed the most pressing issues of urological care in Europe, through its scientific and educational initiatives, as well as its publications.
 Become a member and get access to the benefits: